 How the Affordable Care Act Affects your Business

 It is likely that some of these new laws and regulations will affect your business in some way.
-This guide is intended to help you navigate these challenges and opportunities so that you can make the best decisions for your business as the health insurance landscape continues to change in 2014 and beyond.
+This guide is intended to help you navigate these challenges and opportunities so that you can make the best decisions for your business as the health insurance landscape continues to change.

 Will I have to provide coverage to my employees?